daisy-kavanagh/babs-rna-seq-2024/practical_overview/Week1B_Introducing_the_Shell.md

 The command to change locations in our file system is `cd`, followed by a directory name to change our working directory. `cd` stands for “change directory”.

-Let’s say we want to navigate to the directory we saw above.
+Let’s say we want to navigate to our scratch directory.
 We can use the following command to get there:

     $ cd /srv/scratch/<zID>